 But how about 15% more time?
 In many situations, it is very feasible to significantly improve the situation to increase neutral position and support by about 15%.

-15% more time in neutral with good support can significantly decrease the level of stress into the body's tissue, enhance performance and increase comfort levels.
+15% more time in neutral with good support can significantly decrease the level of stress into the body's tissues, enhance performance and increase comfort levels.
 We encourage membership in the 15% Club!